fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl.md

 However, since high quality IP cores are often commercial and available only at a cost.
 It is therefore vaulable to know how to write your own VHDL module, which then can be packaged as an IP and easily reused in a microcontroller system.

 Through the the embedded systems project seen in figure {numref}`fig:vhdl-embedded-system` you will learn how to include and use an already available IP core, and how to write your own:
-* For the sensor to FPGA interface you will use an I2C or SPI IP core available from the IP core library in Quartus.
+* For the sensor to FPGA interface you will use an SPI IP core available from the IP core library in Quartus.
 %In this part we will concentrate on VHDL.
 * While the UART to PC interface will be used as an opportunity to learn VHDL.